mitsuba-renderer/drjit/docs/custom.rst

-.. cpp:namespace:: enoki
+.. cpp:namespace:: drjit

 .. _custom-autodiff:

 Custom differentiable ops
 =========================

-Enoki offers several escape hatches to implement custom features that are difficult to express using builtin functionality.
+Dr.Jit offers several escape hatches to implement custom features that are difficult to express using builtin functionality.
 This section explains such extension mechanisms related to automatic differentiation.